-With a view to knowledge sharing and disseminating good practices and local solutions, UNESCO has developed online tools such as the World Heritage Canopy (UNESCO, n.d.-s), an online platform of innovative practices, featuring more than 65 case studies across all regions which promote the integration of local environmental knowledge and cultural heritage safeguarding and conservation to improve current living conditions in and around heritage sites while reducing their impact on the environment.
-6 In addition, UNESCO provides multiple resources, publications and guidance on responding to climate change (UNESCO, n.d.-t).
+Despite the many ongoing efforts, more concerted action needs to be taken at the national, subnational and local levels - engaging local communities. n.d.-t).
+This is an online platform of innovative practices featuring more than 65 case studies across all regions which promote the integration of local environmental knowledge and cultural heritage safeguarding and conservation to improve current living conditions in and around heritage sites, while reducing their impact on the environment.13 In addition, UNESCO provides multiple resources, publications and guidance on responding to climate change (UNESCO, n.d.-u).

-Despite the many efforts ongoing, more concerted action needs to be taken at the national, sub-regional, and local levels - engaging local communities.
-This includes actions to include cultural heritage in the national and local plans and strategies for climate action and disaster risk reduction.
+Despite the many ongoing efforts, more concerted action needs to be taken at the national, subnational and local levels - engaging local communities.
+This includes actions to incorporate cultural heritage in national and local plans and strategies for climate action and disaster risk reduction.

-C. Lessons learned from loss of cultural heritage
+4.C Lessons learned from loss of cultural heritage